apache/flink/docs/apis/streaming_guide.md

 Because iterative streaming programs do not have a set number of iterations for each data element, the streaming program has no information on the end of its input.
 As a consequence iterative streaming programs run until the user manually stops the program.
 While this is acceptable under normal circumstances a method is provided to allow iterative programs to shut down automatically if no input received by the iteration head for a predefined number of milliseconds.
 To use this functionality the user needs to add the maxWaitTimeMillis parameter to the `dataStream.iterate(…)` call to control the max wait time.

+By default the partitioning of the feedback stream will be automatically set to be the same as the input of the iteration head.
+To override this the user can set an optional boolean flag in the `iterate` method.
 </div>

 </div>